johnwargo/pi-remind-hd/readme.md

 Note: if you ever change Google calendars (from a work to a personal calendar or from one work calendar profile to another) you'll need to whack the existing access token created during the initial startup or the Pi Reminder app.
 Instructions for deleting this token are available on [johnwargo.com](http://www.johnwargo.com/index.php/microcontrollers-single-board-computers/pi-reminder-%E2%80%93-delete-google-calendar-access-authorization-token.html).

-## Starting The Project's Application's Automatically
+## Starting The Project Application Automatically

 There are a few steps you must complete to configure the Raspberry Pi so it executes the the reminder app on startup.
 You can read more about this here: [Autostart Python App on Raspberry Pi in a Terminal Window](http://johnwargo.com/index.php/microcontrollers-single-board-computers/autostart-python-app-on-raspberry-pi-in-a-terminal-window.html).